sailfish009/openstructure/modules/mol/mm/doc/molmm.rst

 Doing more sophisticated stuff
 --------------------------------------------------------------------------------

-You want to create your own :class:`BuildingBlock` to parametrize custom residues?
-Or even generate your custom :class:`Forcefield`?
+You want to create your own :class:`BuildingBlock` to parameterize custom residues?
+Or even generate your own custom :class:`Forcefield`?
 Check out the mm dir in the examples/code_fragments directory.

 Documentation